-Support and encourage a diverse range of retail and other associated town centre uses to meet the everyday needs of the Town's expanded community and enhance the public realm and environments of the key centres to create vibrant retail, social and cultural hubs.
+10. Support and encourage a diverse range of retail and other associated town centre uses to meet the everyday needs of the Town's expanded community and enhance the public realm and environments of the key centres to create vibrant retail, social and cultural hubs for the area.